11 NCERT CBSE Political Science 2 Freedom

 Mill's statement is quoted: '...the sole end for which mankind are warranted, individually or collectively, in interfering with the liberty of action of any of their number, is self-protection.
 That the only purpose for which power can be rightfully exercised over any member of a civilised community, against his will, is to prevent harm to others.'

-MCQ Remember Harm Principle
+MCQ Analyze Harm Principle Distinction

 Answer